momajd/Tron/README.md

 - Simple AI that makes turning decisions based on the number of available steps in each direction.
 The computer is programmed to make an occasional random turn to avoid 'wall-hugging'.

+- User can change difficulty of the computer player.
+The easiest computer makes lots of random moves which makes it likely to crash.
+The hardest computer makes no random moves.

 ## Future Features

 - [ ] Improve AI by using a more advanced algorithm that is based on searching areas (instead of linear paths).
 Maybe something similar to Flood Fill